oracle/weblogic-toolkit-ui/documentation/2.0/content/concepts/_index.md

   will be discarded if the level is set to `Info`.
 The default value is `Info`.
 - `Log File Directory` - The directory to which log files are written.
 The default is the user's temporary directory, as defined by the operating system.

+##### Startup Internet Connectivity Test Configuration

+WKT UI depends on Internet access for its functionality and, as such, tests connectivity to `https://github.com` on startup.
+The `Request Timeout Seconds` default value of 5 seconds should generally be enough but you can increase or decrease the value using this parameter.
+Oracle recommends that you not decrease this value below 5 seconds, since that may increase the number of false positive error screens that you see when starting the application and the Internet connectivity test times out.

 ##### WebLogic Kubernetes Toolkit UI Introduction Configuration